lucyferrabee/properties-and-tenants-service/README.md

-# Properties and Tenants Sorter
+# Properties and Tenants Service

 ## About
 This is a simple project that handles data relating to tenants and properties.